-a disease of the Asiatic-Pacific area, transmitted to humans by the bite of the larva of a mite (esp.
+a disease of the Asian-Pacific area, transmitted to humans by the bite of the larva of a mite (esp.
 Trombicula akamushi) and caused by a rickettsia (Rickettsia tsutsugamushi): it is characterized by fever and a rash

 "scrub typhus."
 YourDictionary, n.d.
 Web.
 15 October 2018. <http://www.yourdictionary.com/scrub-typhus>.

 scrub typhus. (n.d.).
 Retrieved October 15th, 2018, from http://www.yourdictionary.com/scrub-typhus